yactouat/learning_AI/README.md

 ## Available notebooks

-- `notebooks/calculus-slopes-refresher.ipynb` is a notebook to refresh your memory about calculus and slopes
 - `notebooks/income-predictor/income-predictor.ipynb` is a notebook using an existing data set to predict if a person makes more than 50k a year (tabular data analysis)
 - `notebooks/jupyter-notebook-101.ipynb` is a notebook to learn the basics of jupyter notebooks
 - `notebooks/is-it-a-bird/is-it-a-bird-creating-a-model-from-your-own-data.ipynb` is a notebook to learn how to create a model from your own data using a birds recognizer as an example (image classifier)
 - `notebooks/movies-reviews-sentiment-analysis/movies-reviews-sentiment-analysis.ipynb` is a notebook using an existing data set to distinguish between positive and negative movie reviews (sentiment analysis)
 - `notebooks/pets-recognizer/pets-recognizer.ipynb` is a notebook using an existing data set to distinguish between cats and dogs (image classifier)
-- `notebooks/quadratic-refresher.ipynb` is a notebook to refresh your memory about quadratic equations

 ## Datasets to train with